lastblindpilot/casper-menu/README.md

-# Casper
+# Casper Menu

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
+A variation of the default theme for [Ghost](http://github.com/tryghost/ghost/).
+To download the original relase, visit the [releases](https://github.com/TryGhost/Casper/releases) page.

-To download, visit the [releases](https://github.com/TryGhost/Casper/releases) page.
+To download the latest Casper Menu release, visit my [releases](https://github.com/jbfriedrich/casper-menu/releases) page.

+## No Cover Image

+This branch has not 100% cover image on the first page.
+Instead it uses a max-height of 45% on all pages.

 ## Copyright & License